Arlington Stadium: 1970s–1980s

-Although it had been built for baseball, Arlington Stadium had a number of drawbacks.
-Even after the addition of the upper deck, there was no roof, and thus virtually no protection from the oppressive Texas heat.
+Arlington Stadium had no roof, and thus virtually no protection from the oppressive Texas heat.
 For nearly all of its existence, it was the hottest stadium in the majors.
 It was not unusual for game-time temperatures to be well above 100 F. Combined with the Rangers' mediocre performance, this held down attendance considerably during the 1970s.
 Due in part to the heat, the Rangers scheduled nearly all of their games from May through September at night to get around it.
 Other than nearby amusement park Six Flags Over Texas, there was no neighborhood around the park.
 In his book Storied Stadiums, Curt Smith described it as "small, (but) not intimate".

 The scoreboard in the Rangers' early days was a long, horizontal rectangle with a panel shaped like the state of Texas.
 It was replaced after the 1984 season with a new scoreboard and series of billboards that ran from both foul poles.
 "Cotton-Eyed Joe" was played during the seventh-inning stretch for fans to dance to instead of "Take Me Out to the Ballgame".
 Arlington Stadium was also the first major league ballpark to sell nachos (in 1974).

-The stadium had two advantages.
-First, before installation of the wrap-around scoreboard and billboards, the predominant gusty winds from the south knocked down many fly balls that would otherwise have been home runs.
-Second, the large number of metal bleacher seats came in handy on Bat Night, the promotional game in most years when children age 13 and under received a real, full-size bat that could be pounded on the bleachers.
-During some seasons, it was the only sell-out for the usually poor Rangers squads then, and the spectacle of 10,000-15,000 kids banging their bats all at once created a deafening sound.